Accounting & finance degree

 Accounting is a vital activity for businesses.
 Accountants are finance specialists who keep track of income and expenditures and ensure that all official documents are legally sound.
 The information they contain is used by management and stakeholders to make business decisions.
 These documents are also used by the state for tax and control purposes.
 Accountants have high responsibilities.
 All companies need such professionals to protect them from legal liability and to help them make the right decisions.

-EDHEC Business School offers an Accounting & Finance programme to help you achieve your professional goal.
+EDHEC Business School, whose Master's in Finance is ranked #6 worldwide by the Financial Times in 2024, offers an Accounting & Finance programme to help you achieve your professional goal.

 The importance of accounting